Helping people with disabilities live independently

 Web & Social Media Admin

-Anne DiVitto came to the Susan Mast ALS Foundation in September 2019 originally to help prepare the website and social media for our 2019 PedALS event.
+Anne DiVitto came to the Susan Mast ALS Foundation in September 2019 originally to support her close family friends’ living with ALS – by helping to prepare for the 2019 PedALS event.
 After connecting with Julie and the rest of the staff, she is using her social media knowledge to manage and grow the SMAF website and social media accounts.

 When she’s not working with Grand Rapids area businesses and non-profits, Anne enjoys spending time with her husband, two kids and two dogs.

 Meet the Susan Mast ALS Foundation Board of Directors.

 John recently retired from a 45-year career in the insurance industry.
 His career spanned from insurance product sales to sales management at the district and regional levels.
 In the last twenty years of his career, John was involved in executive leadership roles.
 Upon retirement, his title was Vice President and Director of Field Operations.